Background

 If you think about it, there's sometimes blood, sometimes tying up.
 It's a lot like, I mean, bordering on human sacrifice in many cases.

 Even when the narcissist engages in innocent things, theoretically, like fetishes with bras or food fetish or whatever, even then he would ritualize the whole thing to have very, very powerful religious overtones.

-So he would, for example, prefer goddess worship with fit, not just fit.
-He would introduce religious elements.
+This, I cannot emphasize enough.
 Narcissism is not a mental health disorder in the classic sense.
 It's a religion.

 And to understand anything of narcissists, including their sexuality, you must think religious.

 Of course, there's a lot of sexuality in Christianity, if you look at it.
 And a lot of BDSM in Christianity.
+Many of the Martyrs and the Saints, they went through BDSM practices, sexual practices.

 And there's a lot of, so it's an example of a religion with strong, very powerful sexual, sexually emphasized elements, including homosexual emphasized elements.